rameshagowda/rameshagowda.github.io/_posts/2025-06-05-api-styles.md

 ## 4. gRPC

-gRPC is fundamentaly a contract-first system, meaning you always start with a "contract", typically defined in a ".proto" file.
+gRPC is fundamentaly a contract-first design, meaning you always start with a "contract", typically defined in a ".proto" file that specifies your service interface and the message types exchanged between the client and the server.

+Here are the important concepts in gRPC.

+1. Contract-First Design: gRPC starts with a contract defined by a Protocol Buffers (.proto) file.
+This file specifies the service, the available RPC methods, and the structure of the request and response messages.
+This contract-first approach ensures both the server and client adhere to a consistent API specification.
+   - Think of Service definitions and messages like Interfces and DTOs in C#.

 ### References